Speakers

 Ecuador

 Current Minister of Agriculture and Livestock of Ecuador and former Minister of Economy and Finance, with a career linked to public policy, economic management, and productive development.
 His experience connects macroeconomic strategies with strengthening the agricultural sector and rural competitiveness.
 He has promoted initiatives focused on innovation, sustainability, and resilience for food systems.
 His approach integrates agriculture, investment, and productive transformation from a long-term strategic vision.
 He brings a key perspective on bioeconomy, food security, and policies for regenerative development.
-At BioSummit he will share visions on the role of agriculture as a driver of a new nature-based economy.
+At BioSummit he will share views on agriculture's role as a driver of a new nature-based economy.

-Juan Carlos Vega Minister of Agriculture of Ecuador and former Minister of Economy.
+Ing.
+Agr.
+Juan Carlos Vega Former Minister of Agriculture of Ecuador and former Minister of Economy.

 United States